-Andrew works as a Technology Innovation and IP Development Manager in the Medical Technologies IKC.
+Andrew works as a Technology Innovation and IP Development Manager in the Medical Technologies Innovation and Knowledge Centre (IKC).
 Prior to his current role, Andrew was a Post-Doctoral Researcher in the field of Regenerative Medicine in the Universitys Institute of Medical and Biological Engineering.
 He spent most of his time there in the laboratory doing experiments.
 His goal was the development of a product for patient benefit and he was keen to understand how research conducted in universities can go on to become a commercial product.

 On his secondment to the Medical Technologies IKC he facilitated the process taking research from the laboratory into the hands of end users.
 He managed a Proof of Concept project and learnt how to assess research proposals to determine what makes a good translatable project (potential market, clinical need, etc).
 He was also involved in drafting non-confidential technology flyers to take to industry partners to showcase potential investable technologies.
 In return, he was able to help colleagues in the business understand how to better work with academics.